chebro/host-a-hack/README.md

 ## What's next for Host a Hack

 There's a lot of future scope for the project as our supported tech stacks is quite limited.
 We can definitely make progress in improving our website UI and UX department.
-We can also add aditional guides for new comers to get used to our platform and how they can leverage it to host multiple projects.
+We can also add additional guides for new comers to get used to our platform and how they can leverage it to host multiple projects.

-## Built With

-golang, nginx, docker, html, css, javascript